 A few days ago I saw a prime example of exactly what not to do, in too many respects.
 I made a posting on the ON4KST 6m chat page that VE1SKY in NS (Nova Scotia) was being decoded here, mainly to alert others in my region that European signals might be coming next, as hearing the VE1s in BC is often an indicator that the European path is building.

 You may argue that if nobody called CQ, then there would be no contacts made.
 There is nothing wrong with a few CQs but CQing for an hour?
-And don’t worry, there will always be other stations CQing endlessly for you to hear, even if it’s not a great way to operate.
+And not to worry, there will always be other stations CQing endlessly for you to hear, even if it is not a great way to operate.

 With a little pre-planning for sequencing and consideration for your neighbours, everyone can and should be able to enjoy 6m FT8 with very few problems ... and that is my hope for all of us.

 After forty-eight summers of CW and phone on 6m and two summers on FT8, these are some of my initial thoughts on how to best operate for maximum success and consideration for other band-users.